 An excess of oil to the inlet valve guide will cause a smoky exhaust and heavy oil consumption.
-Insufficient oil can cause the valve to run dry with a squeaking noise.

 EXHAUST VALVE STEM LUBRICATION

 From a drilling in the exhaust rocker axle boss in the rocker box, oil is fed to a cavity in the cylinder head.
 A further drilling from this cavity, through the cylinder head to an oil hole in the valve guide, provides positive lubrication for this part of the engine and needs no adjustment.